To Ü

-"To Ü" is a song produced by American EDM duo Jack Ü, composed of DJs and producers Skrillex and Diplo, with English electronic music duo AlunaGeorge.
+"To Ü" is a song by the American EDM duo Jack Ü, composed of DJs and producers Skrillex and Diplo, featuring the English electronic music duo AlunaGeorge.
 The song was released as the third single from the duo's debut studio album, Skrillex and Diplo Present Jack Ü (2015), on their respective labels Owsla and Mad Decent.

 A remix EP was released on October 23, 2015, with remixes from George, Armand van Helden, Oliver, and Clean Bandit.

 Critical reception

 Khal of Complex called the song "one of the album's standouts".
 Michael Cragg of The Guardian called the song "relatively delicate".

 Kat Bein of Billboard ranked the song at number five on their list of Skrillex's best songs, writing, "This album cut, quite like love, comes on sweet and hits you where it hurts".
 Edward Tomlin of Singersroom.com ranked the song at number five on their list of Diplo's best songs, calling it "an upbeat and energetic dance track, with AlunaGeorge's silky vocals complementing the song's pulsing beats and synth-heavy production".